Delaware Route 58

 Delaware Route 58 (DE 58), also known as Churchmans Road, is a state highway in New Castle County, Delaware.
-The route runs from DE 4 adjacent to the Christiana Hospital in Christiana southeast to DE 273 near Hares Corner.
+The route, which is signed east-west, runs from DE 4 adjacent to the Christiana Hospital in Christiana southeast to DE 273 near Hares Corner.
 The road passes through suburban areas between Wilmington and Newark, intersecting DE 7 and Interstate 95 (I-95) in Christiana and DE 37 near the Wilmington Airport.
 Churchmans Road was originally a county road that was paved in the 1930s and realigned twice in the 1950s.
 DE 58 was designated onto it in the 1980s.

 Route description

 DE 58 begins at an intersection with DE 4 in Christiana.
 Past this intersection, the road continues northwest as Delaware Park Boulevard to provide access to Delaware Park – which consists of a Thoroughbred horse racetrack, casino, and golf course – and the Churchmans Crossing station on SEPTA's Wilmington/Newark Line that runs along Amtrak's Northeast Corridor railroad line.
 From DE 4, DE 58 heads east on Churchmans Road, a four-lane divided highway.
 The route passes to the north of Christiana Hospital and runs through commercial development before coming to a partial cloverleaf interchange with the DE 7 freeway a short distance north of the northern terminus of DE 1 at the I-95 (Delaware Turnpike) interchange.
 Just east of that interchange, DE 58 forms the southern border of the Stanton Campus of Delaware Technical Community College.
 The route crosses over I-95 (Delaware Turnpike), where there is a ramp from I-95 southbound to DE 58.
 This is the only direct ramp between DE 58 and I-95, as all other access between the two routes must be made via DE 7.

 Past I-95, DE 58 becomes a two-lane undivided road and heads to the southeast through residential areas, crossing the Christina River.
 The route curves south through commercial development, widening back into a four-lane divided highway and intersecting DE 37.
 Past the intersection with DE 37, DE 58 continues southeast as a two-lane undivided road and skirts the southwestern edge of Wilmington Airport.
 The route passes through light industrial development and reaches its terminus at DE 273 near Hares Corner.

 DE 58 has an annual average daily traffic count ranging from a high of 26,430 vehicles at the DE 1/DE 7 interchange to a low of 10,203 vehicles at the DE 37 intersection.